datacommonsorg/api-r/README.md

 ### To run tests
 1. Make sure you've set your API Key with `SetApiKey("YOUR-API-KEY")`.

-1. Make sure you're inside the R API Client directory.
+1. Make sure you're inside the api-r/datacommons directory.

 1. Run the test suite: